 Here is a set of generic counters for use in games centered around armored combat (in particular near-future/sci-fi genres).
-Created by Francisco "Cisco" Cestero, they are identical to the graphics available on my Ogre page except that these copies have no unit statistics printed on them, making them more generic.
+Originally created by Francisco "Cisco" Cestero for the game Ogre, these copies have been stripped of their unit-specific statistics, making them more generic.
 The counters include a variety of ground vehicles (various sorts of trucks, tanks, and hovercraft) and infantry counters, plus a few extras like craters and buildings.
 Also included is a ready-to-use countersheet, in various colors, suitable for printing.
 These graphics are all 48x48 pixels, which normally prints out to exactly 1/2 inch (a common gaming counter size) on most printers.

 License: These graphics are freely usable in non-commercial contexts, but may not be used in commercial contexts (see the included README.txt file).